Peer & Consultant Auditors

 To request a Peer Audit, complete the Site Assessment form through the e-audit system.
 The wait time to arrange a Peer Audit is approximately 4 – 6 weeks.

 For some companies, participating in the Peer Program is not a viable option, this is where a Consultant Audit is next best suited.
-For this, your ACSA maintains a list of ACSA-certified consultant auditors to choose from.
+For this, your ACSA is proud to maintain a comprehensive directory of ACSA-certified consultant auditors to choose from.
 Access to this directory is offered to our member companies and is intended to serve as a reliable source for selecting consultants to conduct COR audits.
 Each auditor within the directory has been screened through our application process and then deemed to be in full adherence with ACSA consultant auditor standards.

 The consultant auditors are professionals who have met the requirements of the ACSA and passed the exam.
 They are held to a higher standard and as such, they charge companies for their time.
-Consultants are found by the company and dates / cost are arranged between the two parties.
+Arrangements with consultant auditors are the responsibility of the company and dates / cost are negotiated between the two parties.

 To request a Consultant Auditor, complete the Site Assessment Form through the e-audit system.
 The wait time to arrange a Consultant Audit is 2 weeks.